Fexty12573/mhw-modding-utility/README.md

 Utility with various functions for MHW modding

 ## Install
-Put both files in nativePC\plugins, launch game.
+Put all 3 files in nativePC\plugins, launch game.
 Exe will launch when game launches.

 ### Usage
 To select a monster click "List Loaded Monsters" and read index of preferred monster.
 Input that into "Target Monster Index" box and hit Apply.